 It's important to take conscious steps to improve and maintain your credit, but it's also important that you have someone looking out for you when it comes to data thieves who might use your information to take out lines of credit.

 We're going to talk about the importance of monitoring your credit in this article, and explore how Credit Verify can help protect your financial health.

-Credit Verify is a paid service that allows you check your credit score and grants access at all of your credit history in one place, while protecting yourself from financial fraud.
+Credit Verify is a paid service that allows you check your credit score and grants access to all of your credit history in one place, while protecting you from financial fraud.

 It can be difficult and tedious to try and find your credit and other financial information when it's scattered about on municipal and other websites.
 Credit Verify eliminates that headache.